notionparallax/course-map/README.md

 But, it might be useful for other people to look at.
 I'm not sure how correct it is as I built it off an oldish map of the course.

-You can copy the contents of the `code.dot` file and paste it into this site: https://dreampuf.github.io/GraphvizOnline
+You can copy the contents of the [`code.dot`🔗](/blob/main/code.dot) file and paste it into this site: https://dreampuf.github.io/GraphvizOnline

 It's a bit painful to work with, but the layout engine is amazing, and once there's a tonne of data in there we can make it look pretty in a manual tool.